Special Collections and University Archives Events

 November’s lecture features Aaron Coy Moulton, 2024 James Ingebretsen Memorial Travel Fellow.
 Multon is an Associate Professor of Latin American History at Stephen F. Austin State University.
 His research, supported by various institutions, focuses on transnational networks across the Western Hemisphere.
 He has published award-winning articles in Cold War History, The Americas, and the Journal of Latin American Studies.
 His recent project, Caribbean Blood Pacts: The Guatemalan Revolution and the Caribbean Basin's Cold War, examines how Guatemalan reactionaries, Caribbean Basin dictators, a transnational corporation, and British intelligence influenced the U.S. government’s actions that led to the collapse of Guatemalan democracy in the early 1950s.
 Moulton has previously received a Wallis Annenberg Research Grant from the University of Southern California Libraries and a Scholar Research Support Fellowship from Stanford University's Hoover Institution.
 He will soon be a Visiting Scholar at the Center for Right-Wing Studies at the University of California, Berkeley, and a Mayers Fellow at The Huntington Library.

 December's lecture features Taylor Driggers, 2024 Le Guin Feminist Science Fiction fellow.
 Driggers holds a PhD in English Literature from the University of Glasgow.
-His research explores how fantasy literature can transform our understanding of theology and queer identity by creating new visions of sexuality and religion and by exploring themes of failure.
-His debut book, *Queering Faith in Fantasy Literature* (Bloomsbury Academic, 2022), was a finalist for the 2023 Mythopoeic Scholarship Award in Myth and Fantasy Studies.
-Taylor is a part-time tutor in English Literature at the University of Glasgow, a member of the Centre for Fantasy and the Fantastic at Glasgow, and co-head of the 2024 World Science Fiction Convention’s Academic Track with Alice Langley.
+He is an independent scholar specializing in the intersections between fantasy literature, gender and sexuality, and theology.
+He is also interested in finding new ways of uncovering and reframing fantasy's queer histories.
+His debut book, Queering Faith in Fantasy Literature (Bloomsbury Academic, 2022), was a finalist for the Mythopoeic Scholarship Award in Myth and Fantasy Studies.
+Most recently, Taylor co-organized the Academic Track for the 2024 World Science Fiction Congress in Glasgow, along with Alice Langley.

 January’s lecture features Cecily Evonuk (they/them/theirs), 2024 Tee A. Corrine Memorial Travel Fellow.
 Evonuk is a dedicated third-year undergraduate student at Oregon State University where they are currently pursuing a double major in history and women, gender, and sexuality studies, with a studio art minor.
 Evonuk's focus centers on American history, with an emphasis on civil rights, human rights, and the LGBTQ+ liberation movement.
 Their passion for historical research and commitment to social justice issues has led them to set aspirations to continue their academic journey beyond the undergraduate level.
 Post-graduation, they plan to pursue a master’s program in History and subsequently pursue a PhD.
 Evonuk's academic achievements have earned them several prestigious awards and fellowships, including the Emil H. Pubols Award in American History, the Drucilla Shepard Smith Award, the Finley Academic Excellence Scholarship, the Dr. Arthur E. Gravatt History Scholarship, and the Thomas and Margaret Meehan History Award.